 Final Ranking and Local Points Assignment: At the July 2014 meeting, the TAC and TCC will consider the public comments.
-They will be able to make changes to the draft Regional Ranked Priority lists at the Regional and Division level where they can decide to delete up to 2 projects in each list and replace them with projects from the project lists or, donate the points to a project outside of KTRPO.
+They will be able to make changes to the draft Ranked Priority lists at the Regional and Division level where they can decide to delete up to 2 projects in each list and replace them with projects from the project lists or, donate the points to a project outside of KTRPO.

-Highway - Maximum 100 Points Criteria 0 points 5 points 10 points 15 points 20 points Crash frequency (20%) 0 crashes 2 or fewer crashes 3 to 5 crashes 6 to 10 crashes 11 or more crashes Number of automobile cr Number of automobile crashes most recent 3-year period Transportation plan consistency; supportive of comprehensive economic development strategy (CEDS) (20%) Project is not in CTP or other adopted plan Project is included in CTP but no other plan Project is included in CTP and is included in other adopted plan(s) Is the proposed project part of an existing, adopted transportation plan; does the project support a goal / objective of the Kerr-Tar Region CEDS?
-Destination served (20%) No direct access to major destination Direct access to at least one destination from among the list below Direct access to at least one destination from among the list below Does the project connect directly to a critical educational, health care, employment, or recreation/entertainment destination?
-Freight volume (20%) Fewer than 100 trucks per day 100 to 499 trucks per day per day 500 or more trucks per day or, project replaces an existing truck route through a mixed or residential area Average daily number of large freight movers (tractor trailers, etc.) on a road Multimodal accommodations (20%) Project does not include bike/ped or transit-supportive facilities or connections Project does include bike/ped or transit- supportive facilities or connections Project supports.an adopted objective of the approved Region K CEDS Whether the project includes facilities such as sidewalks, bicycle lanes, etc., or a connection to these type facilities
+Highway - Maximum 100 Points Criteria 0 points 5 points 10 points 15 points 25 points Crash frequency (25%) 0 crashes 2 or fewer crashes 3 to 5 crashes 6 to 10 crashes 11 or more crashes Number of automobile cr ashes most recent 3-year period Supportive of comprehensive economic development strategy (CEDS) (25%) Project is not in CTP or other adopted plan Project is included in CTP but no other plan Project is included in CTP and is included in other adopted plan(s) Is the proposed project po the Kerr-Tar Region CEDS adopted transp oortation plan; does the project support a goal / objective of Destinations served (20%) No direct access to major destination Direct access to at least one destination from among the list below Direct access to at least destinations from among the list below Does the project connect directly to an educational, health care, employment, or recreation/entertainment destination?
+Multimodal accommodations (10%) Project does not include bike/ped or transit- supportive facilities or connections Project does include at least one bike/ped or transit-supportive facilities or connections Project does include more than one bike/ped or transit-supportive facilities or connections Whether the project includes facilities such as sidewalks, bicycle lanes, transit-supportive facilities including park and ride lots, shelters and stations, or a connection to these type facilities Project completes an unfinished project (15%) No Yes

-Non-Highway (Bike and Pedestrian Projects) - Maximum 100 Points Criteria 0 points 5 points 10 points 15 points 25 points Crash frequency (25%) 0 crashes 2 or fewer crashes 3 to 5 crashes 6 to 10 crashes 11 or more crashes Number of pedestrian and/or bicycle crashes over the most recently tabulated 3-year period.
-Transportation plan consistency (25%) Project is not in CTP or other locally adopted transportation plan Project is included in CTP or other locally adopted transportation plan Is the proposed project part of an existing, adopted transportation plan?
-Destination served (25%) No direct access to major destination Direct access to at least one destination from among the list below Direct access to at least one destination from among the list below Does the project connect directly to an educational, health care, employment, or recreation/entertainment destination?
-Project addresses a regional goal / objective (25%) Project does not meet any approved goal or objective Project supports.at one to two approved goal(s) and/or objective(s) Project supports more than 3 approved goal(s) and/or objective(s) Includes: Comprehensive Economic Development Strategy (CEDS): Public Health Plan: Safe Routes to School Plan: Jobs
+Non-Highway (Bike and Pedestrian Projects) - Maximum 100 Points Criteria 0 points 5 points 10 points 15 points 25 points Crash frequency (25%) 0 crashes 2 or fewer crashes 3 to 5 crashes 6 to 10 crashes 11 or more crashes Number of pedes trian and/or bicycle crashe s over the mos st recently tabulated 3- year period.
+Transportation plan consistency (25%) Project is not in CTP or other locally adopted transportation plan Project is included in CTP or other locally adopted transportation plan Is the proposed p Is the proposed project part of an existing, adopted transportation plan?
+Destination served (25%) No direct access to major destination Direct access to at least one destination from among the list below Direct access to at more than one destination from among the list below Does the project connect directly to an educational, health care, employment, or recreation/entertainment destination?
+Project addresses a regional goal / objective (25%) Project does not meet any approved goal or objective Project supports.at one to two approved goal(s) and/or objective(s) Project supports more than 3 approved goal(s) and/or objective(s) Includes: Comprehensive Economic Development Strategy (CEDS); Public Health Plan; Safe Routes to School Plan; Jobs Access and Mobility Objective